|

 Because of

-the vast area it covers, the diversity of its soils, its mix of
+the vast area it covers, the quality of its soils, its mix of

 climates and combinations of grape varieties, Bordeaux produces

-white, red, rosé, clairet and sparkling wines as well as
+wines ranging from dry white, red, to rosé, clairet and sparkling wines -- to a

 Fine Bordeaux, a brandy made from distilled wine.

-that the classification system can be difficult to understand.
+It also means that the Bordeaux classification system can be difficult to understand.

 independent wineries.
-The remainder entrust the task to the 53
+The remainder entrust the task to 53

 Bordeaux.com - Focusing on the sensuality of Bordeaux

-and what makes it distinctive, with how-to's on how to choose
+and what makes it distinctive, with how-to's on choosing

-a Bordeaux, read a label, tasting guidelines, reviews and more,
+a Bordeaux and reading the label, along with tasting guidelines, reviews and more,

-plus an interactive Bordeaux wine quiz to help boost your expertize.
+plus an interactive Bordeaux wine quiz to help boost your expertise.

 a wine map, information on winemaking, Bordeaux wine history and